MauroAbidalCarrer/diary_and_notes/objectives.md

             - Use demographics in preprocessing?
             - remove some sequences ?
         - training:
-            -  sgkf on jubject AND gesture
-            -  Switch back to one scycle lr scheduler
+            -  Switch back to one cycle lr scheduler
             -  Equalize target distribution through data augmentation
             -  speed up training by parallelizing folds training
             -  Use EMA of model